 Devote at least two full days to discover sunny Algarve.
 Spend the first two nights of your Portugal holidays in Albufeira, conveniently located in the middle of Algarve cost and easy to reach, just off one of the major Portuguese highways, E1.

-The town provides stunning beaches, a glorious climate, a vast selection of hotels and restaurants and a buzzing nightlife.
-Being the largest resort town of the Algarve, Albufeira has an extensive range of activities making the town an ideal holiday destination for families, couples or groups.
+The town provides stunning beaches, a glorious climate, a vast selection of hotels and restaurants, and buzzing nightlife.
+Being the largest resort town of the Algarve, Albufeira has an extensive range of activities making the town an ideal holiday destination for families, couples, or groups.

 Day 4 – Bengali Cave and surroundings coastline